Erectile Dysfunction (ED) is defined as the inability for a man to attain and maintain an erection rigid enough for intercourse.

 What is the link between erectile dysfunction and heart disease?

 According to Mark Paulos, MD, a test called coronary artery calcium score can be performed to detect the buildup of cholesterol plaque in the blood vessels in the heart before it has progressed enough to cause symptoms.
 If cholesterol plaque is present, men can adopt healthy lifestyle changes to stop the progression of the problem.
-If the cholesterol plaque is extensive, men should be evaluated by a cardiologist and management may include the addition of medication like a statin or aspirin.
+If the cholesterol plaque is extensive, men should be evaluated by a cardiologist.

 The association between erectile dysfunction and cardiovascular risk is also seen in men with diabetes and in men with pre-existing cardiovascular disease.
 These men should also be routinely screened for changes in sexual function.